dcbark01/PI-Web-API-Client-Python/docs/api/ElementApi.md

 [[Back to top]](#) [[Back to API list]](../../DOCUMENTATION.md#documentation-for-api-endpoints) [[Back to Model list]](../../DOCUMENTATION.md#documentation-for-models) [[Back to DOCUMENTATION]](../../DOCUMENTATION.md)

 # **get_event_frames**
-> get_event_frames('web_id', 'can_be_acknowledged', 'category_name', 'end_time', 'is_acknowledged', 'max_count', 'name_filter', 'search_mode', 'selected_fields', 'severity', 'sort_field', 'sort_order', 'start_index', 'start_time', 'template_name')
+> get_event_frames('web_id', 'can_be_acknowledged', 'category_name', 'end_time', 'is_acknowledged', 'max_count', 'name_filter', 'search_mode', 'selected_fields', 'severity', 'sort_field', 'sort_order', 'start_index', 'start_time', 'template_name', 'web_id_type')

 Retrieve event frames that reference this element based on the specified conditions.
-By default, returns all event frames that reference this element with a start time in the past 8 hours.
+By default, returns all event frames that reference this element that have been active in the past 8 hours.

 ### Parameters